History of Frank Ocean in Timeline

 In June 2022, it was announced that Frank Ocean was in talks to direct his first feature film, with A24 producing.

-On January 10, 2023, Coachella announced that Frank Ocean would be headlining the festival on April 16 and 23.
+On January 10, 2023, Coachella announced Frank Ocean would be headlining the festival on April 16 and 23, marking his first live performances since 2017.

-In October 2023, Frank Ocean showed solidarity with the people of the Gaza Strip during the ongoing Gaza war.
-He signed an October 2023 Artists4Ceasefire open letter urging then-President Joe Biden to call for an immediate ceasefire in Gaza.
+In October 2023, Frank Ocean signed the Artists4Ceasefire open letter urging President Joe Biden to call for an immediate ceasefire in Gaza.

-In 2023, Frank Ocean was scheduled to headline Coachella.
+Frank Ocean was confirmed to headline Coachella in 2023.

 2023: Rolling Stone ranked Ocean at number 190 on its list of the 200 Greatest Singers of All Time